polsys/ennemi/docs/tutorial.md

 In all the examples, the method of interest is `ennemi.estimate_mi()`.
 The use cases only differ in the input parameters.

+**Note:**
+You may get slightly different results when running the examples.
+The processor model, operating system and Python/NumPy version have subtle effects on floating point calculations.
+The results should still be the same to several significant digits.

 ## Bivariate normal distribution